Terrorism & Security Governance

 ‘Terrorism and European Security Governance’, edited by Andeas Gofas , 2018

 This publication is based on a June 2017 workshop that was sponsored by NATO’s Public Diplomacy Division.
-Views expressed in it reflect the opinion of individual authors and should not be construed as representing an official position of NATO.
+Views expressed in it reflect the opinion of individual authors and should not be considered as representing an official position of NATO.

 Table of Contents: